Finding it difficult to find the right people to connect with on social media?

 - View the most-shared updates from one or a collection of Facebook Pages that you add.

-This is really powerful functionality so it’s well worth checking it out.
+This tool doesn’t let you perform a free social media search, but it offers some really powerful functionality so it’s well worth checking it out.

 4. Use a hashtag-search tool